tgirotto/elasticsearch-console/README.md

 # ES console
-A testing console for elasticsearch.
+A test console for elasticsearch.

 ## SETUP